dhoyle/splicedocs-jekyll/pages/SQLReference/Statements/Select.md

     8     |Giants   |RF  |Harry Pennello     |1983-04-13
     9     |Giants   |OF  |Greg Brown         |1983-12-24
     10    |Giants   |RF  |Jason Minman       |1983-11-06

     10 rows selected
 {: .Example xml:space="preserve"}

 </div>
-This examples select the Birthdate of all players born in November or
+This example selects the Birthdate of all players born in November or
 December:
 {: .body}